gmgu/study-triton/1_hello_triton/README.md

 ...
 ```

-Essentially, @triton.jit defines a class JitFunction for given function with the function type T.
+Essentially, @triton.jit defines a class JitFunction for given function fn with the function type T.
-For example, by stating hello_kernel[grid], we create an instance of the JitFunction class with self.fn = hello_kernel and T = grid.
+For example, by stating hello_kernel[grid], we create an instance of the JitFunction class with fn = hello_kernel and T = grid.
 This will return JitFunction.run function due to \__getitem__ function.
 Then, hello_kernel\[grid\](args) is equal to JitFunction.run(grid=grid, args).
 In the _make_launcher() function you can check possible arguments for the JitFunction.run() function, including GPU specific arguments like num_warps.

 ## Example of @triton.jit